TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 #### Become an Arbiter if...

-- ...you want to impose a divine challenge a single foe
+- ...you want to challenge a single foe with divine magic
-- ...you want to smite enemies with swords and holy magic
+- ...you want to smite enemies with swords and holy spells
 - ...you want to protect and heal allies in melee with you

 #### Become a Berserker if...